Hadgarh Wildlife Sanctuary

-Hadgarh Wildlife Sanctuary wildlife sanctuary situated Keonjhar district in Odisha, India, covering an area of 191 km^{2} was established in 1978.
+Hadgarh Wildlife Sanctuary is a wildlife sanctuary situated in Keonjhar district in Odisha, India, covering an area of 191 km^{2} was established in 1978.

 History

 The Hadgarh wildlife sanctuary was declared vide F.F.A.H. notification dated 6 December 1978 S.R.O.
 No.213/80 – In exercise of powers conferred by Section 18 of the Wildlife (Protection) Act, 1972 (53 of 1972), the State Government.
 Executive orders declared the most important and large forest blocks as reserved forests during the 1910–1915 settlement operation.
 Forest blocks, i.e., Benamunda, Bandhanjhari, and Ranibeda, were reserved during 1925–26.
 The proposal for constituting Hadagarh sanctuary was initiated during 1976–77 when the task force committee on crocodile farming in Orissa decided to release the mugger (freshwater crocodile) in the reservoir of Salandi dam (Hadagarh) because of favorable climatic conditions for that species.
 It was decided to declare the reservoir and peripheral forests under Anandapur and Karanjia Forest Division as sanctuary and suspend the rights of local people under the Wildlife (Protection) Act 1972.
 Thus the Hadagarh sanctuary came into existence by notification no. SF (W) - 160/78- 34113/FFAH dated 6.12.78 of Forest Department, Orissa.